Anxiety can be described as persistent worry that something unpleasant or life-threatening is going to happen.

 Practice controlled breathing while doing everyday tasks that don’t provoke anxiety like walking the dog, washing the dishes.
 Practising will make it easier for you to access the skill in stressful situations.

 When we are anxious our muscles tense up in preparation for action.
 You might not even notice that you are clenching your jaw or tensing your shoulders until you start to experience pain in these areas.
-Learning where you experience tension in your body and how to release this tension can help to manage called progressive muscle relaxation can be very effective in helping with this:
+Learning where you experience tension in your body and how to release this tension can help to manage anxiety.
+A technique called progressive muscle relaxation can be very effective in helping with this:

 Acknowledge that anxiety is your body’s way of trying to protect you from a perceived danger.
 Step back from feeling afraid or self-critical about being anxious and remind yourself that anxiety is a survival mechanism, and that many people experience this.

 When we feel anxious we are often caught in worried thoughts about the future or about what has happened in the past.
 We lose track of what is going on in the here and now, and the resilience and resources we actually have.
 Mindfulness helps to bring you back into the moment and step away from the thoughts, feelings and behaviours that are feeding anxiety.
 Use simple mindfulness techniques to produce feelings of calm and relaxation.